86Box/docs/usage/statusbar.rst

 |cdrom| CD-ROM drives
 ---------------------

-A CD icon will appear for each configured :ref:`CD-ROM drive <settings/floppycdrom:CD-ROM drives>`.
+A CD icon will appear for each configured :ref:`CD-ROM drive <settings/floppycdrom:|cdrom| CD-ROM drives>`.
 An indicator will appear on the lower left corner of the icon while :ref:`hardware/diskimages:CD audio` is played or paused.

 * **Mute:** mute any CD audio played through this drive's analog output.
 CD audio is unmuted by default on the first configured CD-ROM drive.
 * **Image:** insert a :ref:`CD-ROM or DVD-ROM disc image file <hardware/diskimages:CD-ROM / DVD-ROM optical disc images>` into this drive.
 Dragging and dropping an image file on the icon will also load it.